hutchida/your-basket/README.md

 # Instructions

-You will need to have the vue cli installed globally, then babel locally, then run the app:
+You will need to have the vue cli installed globally, then all the local dependencies, then run the app:

 npm install @vue/cli-service -g

-npm install babel
+npm install

 npm run serve